 An aquaculture licence is required for seafood businesses that grow and harvest seafood (usually under the authority of an aquaculture licence).
 An aquaculture licence is required where all products are harvested from one location.
 There are three categories of aquaculture licences:

 - fin fish (including trout and yabbies).

 A wildcatch licence is required by businesses that harvest wild seafood under a Victorian or Commonwealth fisheries licence.
-There are four categories of wildcatch licences:
+There are three categories wildcatch licence: